uofajillian/edx-documentation/en_us/xblock/source/concepts/events.rst

 You define the events your XBlock emits in the XBlock's :ref:`handler methods
 <Handler Methods>`.

-In the handler method, you use the XBlock `runtime interface <Runtime Publish Method>`_ ``publish`` method to emit the event.
+In the handler method, you use the XBlock runtime interface ``publish`` method to emit the event.
 The ``runtime.publish`` method causes the runtime application to save the event data in the application event stream.

 The following code shows the ``runtime.publish`` method syntax in an XBlock
 handler: